amandabhernandez/R-workshops/EH 263/README.md

       QA Checks:
-      - do the number of observations in the final dataframe with HOBO measurements and activities/events match the number of observations in the HOBO measurements only (hobo_long) dataframe?
+      - do the number of observations in the final dataframe with HOBO measurements and activities/events match the number of expected observations in the HOBO measurements (hobo_long) dataframe?
 Yes!
       - spot checks: does the measurement fall within the interval?
 Yes!

   WEATHER DATA